bpfman/bpfman/docs/developer-guide/develop-operator.md

   auto-generated register and deepcopy methods(`zz_generated.deepcopy.go` and `zz_generate_register.go`).
 - `/bundle`: Contains the OLM bundle manifests and metadata for the operator.
   More details can be found in the operator-sdk documentation.
-- `/cmd`: Contains the main entry-points for the bpfd-operator and bpfd-agent processes.
+- `/cmd`: Contains the main entry-points for the bpfman-operator and bpfman-agent processes.
-- `/config`: Contains the configuration files for launching the bpfd-operator on a cluster.
+- `/config`: Contains the configuration files for launching the bpfman-operator on a cluster.
-    - `/bpfd-deployment`: Contains static deployment yamls for the bpfd-daemon, this includes two containers, one for `bpfd` and the other for the `bpfd-agent`.
+    - `/bpfman-deployment`: Contains static deployment yamls for the bpfman-daemon, this includes two containers, one for `bpfman` and the other for the `bpfman-agent`.
-      This DaemonSet yaml is NOT deployed statically by kustomize, instead it's statically copied into the operator image which is then responsible for deploying and configuring the bpfd-daemon DaemonSet.
+      This DaemonSet yaml is NOT deployed statically by kustomize, instead it's statically copied into the operator image which is then responsible for deploying and configuring the bpfman-daemon DaemonSet.
-      Lastly, this directory also contains the default config used to configure the bpfd-daemon, along with the cert-manager certificates used to encrypt communication between the bpfd-agent and bpfd.
+      Lastly, this directory also contains the default config used to configure the bpfman-daemon, along with the cert-manager certificates used to encrypt communication between the bpfman-agent and bpfman.
-    - `/bpfd-operator-deployment:` Contains the static deployment yaml for the bpfd-operator.
+    - `/bpfman-operator-deployment:` Contains the static deployment yaml for the bpfman-operator.
 This is deployed statically by kustomize.
-    - `/crd`: Contains the CRD manifests for all of the bpfd-operator APIs.
+    - `/crd`: Contains the CRD manifests for all of the bpfman-operator APIs.
         - **`/bases`**: Is where the actual CRD definitions are stored.
         These definitions are auto-generated by [controller-gen](https://book.kubebuilder.io/reference/controller-gen.html).
-    - `/default`: Contains the default deployment configuration for the bpfd-operator.
+    - `/default`: Contains the default deployment configuration for the bpfman-operator.
     - `/manifests`: Contains the bases for generating OLM manifests.
-    - `/openshift`: Contains the Openshift specific deployment configuration for the bpfd-operator.
+    - `/openshift`: Contains the Openshift specific deployment configuration for the bpfman-operator.
     - `/prometheus`: Contains the prometheus manifests used to deploy Prometheus to a cluster.
-      At the time of writing this the bpfd-operator is NOT exposing any metrics to prometheus, but this is a future goal.
+      At the time of writing this the bpfman-operator is NOT exposing any metrics to prometheus, but this is a future goal.
-    - **`/rbac`**: Contains rbac yamls for getting bpfd and the bpfd-operator up and running on Kubernetes.
+    - **`/rbac`**: Contains rbac yamls for getting bpfman and the bpfman-operator up and running on Kubernetes.
-        **`/bpfd-agent`**: Contains the rbac yamls for the bpfd-agent.
+        **`/bpfman-agent`**: Contains the rbac yamls for the bpfman-agent.
-        They are automatically generated by kubebuilder via build tags in the bpfd-agent controller code.
+        They are automatically generated by kubebuilder via build tags in the bpfman-agent controller code.
-        **`/bpfd-operator`**: Contains the rbac yamls for the bpfd-operator.
+        **`/bpfman-operator`**: Contains the rbac yamls for the bpfman-operator.
-        They are automatically generated by kubebuilder via build tags in the bpfd-operator controller code.
+        They are automatically generated by kubebuilder via build tags in the bpfman-operator controller code.
     - `/samples`: Contains sample CR definitions that can be deployed by users for each of our supported APIs.
     - `/scorecard`: Contains the scorecard manifests used to deploy scorecard to a cluster.
-At the time of writing this the bpfd-operator is NOT running any scorecard tests.
+At the time of writing this the bpfman-operator is NOT running any scorecard tests.
-    - `/test`: Contains the test manifests used to deploy the bpfd-operator to a kind cluster for integration testing.
+    - `/test`: Contains the test manifests used to deploy the bpfman-operator to a kind cluster for integration testing.
-- `/controllers`: Contains the controller implementations for all of the bpfd-operator APIs.
+- `/controllers`: Contains the controller implementations for all of the bpfman-operator APIs.
   Each controller is responsible for reconciling the state of the cluster with the desired state defined by the user.
-  This is where the source of truth for the auto-generated RBAC can be found, keep an eye out for `//+kubebuilder:rbac:groups=bpfd.dev` comment tags.
+  This is where the source of truth for the auto-generated RBAC can be found, keep an eye out for `//+kubebuilder:rbac:groups=bpfman.io` comment tags.
-    - `/bpfdagent`: Contains the controller implementations which reconcile user created `*Program` types to multiple `BpfProgram` objects.
+    - `/bpfmanagent`: Contains the controller implementations which reconcile user created `*Program` types to multiple `BpfProgram` objects.
-    - `/bpfdoperator`: Contains the controller implementations which reconcile global `BpfProgram` object state back to the user by ensuring the user created `*Program` objects are reporting the correct status.
+    - `/bpfmanoperator`: Contains the controller implementations which reconcile global `BpfProgram` object state back to the user by ensuring the user created `*Program` objects are reporting the correct status.
-- `/hack`: Contains any scripts+static files used by the bpfd-operator to facilitate development.
+- `/hack`: Contains any scripts+static files used by the bpfman-operator to facilitate development.
-- `/internal`: Contains all private library code and is used by the bpfd-operator and bpfd-agent controllers.
+- `/internal`: Contains all private library code and is used by the bpfman-operator and bpfman-agent controllers.
 - **`/pkg`**: Contains all public library code this is consumed externally and internally.
-    - **`/client`**: Contains the autogenerated clientset, informers and listers for all of the bpfd-operator APIs.
+    - **`/client`**: Contains the autogenerated clientset, informers and listers for all of the bpfman-operator APIs.
-      These are autogenerated by the [k8s.io/code-generator project](https://github.com/kubernetes/code-generator), and can be consumed by users wishing to programmatically interact with bpfd specific APIs.
+      These are autogenerated by the [k8s.io/code-generator project](https://github.com/kubernetes/code-generator), and can be consumed by users wishing to programmatically interact with bpfman specific APIs.
-    - `/helpers`: Contains helper functions which can be consumed by users wishing to programmatically interact with bpfd specific APIs.
+    - `/helpers`: Contains helper functions which can be consumed by users wishing to programmatically interact with bpfman specific APIs.
-- `/test/integration`: Contains integration tests for the bpfd-operator.
+- `/test/integration`: Contains integration tests for the bpfman-operator.
-  These tests are run against a kind cluster and are responsible for testing the bpfd-operator in a real cluster environment.
+  These tests are run against a kind cluster and are responsible for testing the bpfman-operator in a real cluster environment.
   It uses the [kubernetes-testing-framework project](https://github.com/Kong/kubernetes-testing-framework) to programmatically spin-up all of the required infrastructure for our unit tests.
-- `Makefile`: Contains all of the make targets used to build, test, and generate code used by the bpfd-operator.
+- `Makefile`: Contains all of the make targets used to build, test, and generate code used by the bpfman-operator.